Explains that low levels of vitamin D in patients with autoimmune disease may be a result rather than a cause of disease.

 Citation: Albert PJ et al. In press.
 Autoimmunity Reviews.
 "Vitamin D: The alternative hypothesis."
 Full-text preprint: autoimmunityresearch.org/transcripts/AR-Albert-VitD.pdf DOI: dx.doi.org/10.1016/j.autrev.2009.02.011.
 Presentation on clinical data: Transcript: autoimmunityresearch.org/transcripts/ICA2008_Transcript_TomPerez.pdf Video: vimeo.com/1789735.
 Foundation website: AutoimmunityResearch.org/

-* News Release by Autoimmunity Research Foundation: Disabled World makes no warranties or representations in connection therewith.
+*This information is from an external source (Autoimmunity Research Foundation).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.